bernwo/AP3082-Ising-Model/docs/journal.md

   * Achieved in section [Introduction to the Metropolis Algorithm](#introduction-to-the-metropolis-algorithm)
 * **Find out how to calculate the total energy and energy of individual spin**
   * Achieved in section [Calculating the total energy of the system](#calculating-the-total-energy-of-the-system)
+  * In this section we also talked about how we achieved periodic boundary condition.
 * **Find exact critical temperature of the 2D square lattice Ising Model**
   * Achieved in section [Critical Temperature](#critical-temperature)
 * **Obtain evolution of Ising model under the Metropolis algorithm**